Lexipol: Expansion

 Lexipol is based in Frisco, Texas.
 Marketing its products and services to law enforcement agencies and to municipal liability insurers, Lexipol's focus is on reducing liability risks and avoiding litigation.
 From 40 California agencies in 2003, Lexipol's business has expanded to 3,500 agencies in 35 states in 2019, including police, sheriff, fire department, and other public safety agencies, making it the dominant private provider in the market.
 More than 90 percent of law enforcement agencies in California are Lexipol clients.
 Graham said the Lexipol concept became successful when police liability insurers became interested.
 Initially creating law enforcement manuals, Lexipol added policy manuals and subscriptions for fire departments; the Minnesota State Fire Chiefs Association endorsed a Minnesota Fire Policy Manual from Lexipol in 2014.
 In 2020, the Marine Corps Fire and Emergency Services at Marine Corps Logistics Base Barstow became the first USMC agency to subscribe to Lexipol.

 Orange County Business Journal ranked Lexipol the 24th fastest-growing private company in Orange County in 2010, and Deloitte ranked it 387 on its list of Technology Fast 500 in 2012.

 The Riverside Company, a private equity firm, purchased Lexipol in 2014.
 In 2019, Lexipol merged with Praetorian Digital, which brought with it multiple news media sites and online learning academies.
+Police1, which produces original articles and news tailored to a police audience, is among the websites in Lexipol Media Group.
 The company saw an increase in interest in 2020, prompted by orders like that of New York Governor Andrew Cuomo in response to George Floyd protests that began in Minneapolis.
 In 2021, Lexipol was acquired by the private equity firm GTCR.

 In December 2020, Lexipol acquired Cordico, a wellness technology firm, and in February, 2023, it acquired National Emergency Responder & Public Safety Center, which offers clinician courses and certification.